CCheukKa/iGEM-research/Methodology.md

 -> AND gate is chosen
 -> The DNAzymes are constructed using the same base sequences as above

+!!! detection site should have 40-60% C/G-content
+!!! avoid poly-A tail

 #### DNAzyme 1 (mecA)
 ***The terminology below is very much invented by me.***